Explore our newest colors - free samples available

 April 06, 2023 7 min read

 In most kitchens, one of the essential but sadly overlooked kitchen appliances is the range hood.
-Range hoods significantly reduce the smoke, grease, and other pollutants that can build up in the kitchen and affect air quality.
+Range hoods reduce the pollutants that can build up in the kitchen and affect air quality.
 But with so many range hoods and coatings available, choosing the right one for your needs can be challenging.

-Like most kitchenware, range hoods are now coated with enamel coats which is a bad idea.
+Like most kitchenware, range hoods are now coated with enamel coats, which is a bad idea.
 People often think enamel coating on range hoods will have the same benefits as enamel coating on other kitchen appliances.
 This article will correct that oversight and explain why enamel is not the best choice for range hood coatings.
-Its flaws include discoloration and chipping, complex maintenance, and limited customization options.

-But before we dive into the why, an introduction to what enamel coating is necessary.
+But before we reel out the reasons to avoid enamel coating, a brief explainer of what enamel coating is a tad necessary.

 Enamel coating is a type of paint commonly used on various surfaces to provide a hard, glossy, and durable finish.
 It is usually made by fusing powdered glass onto a metal surface through a high-temperature firing process.

 Enamel coats are vitreous, glassy, and often opaque substances made from several silica-based compounds.
 They are often applied in liquid or powder form as a protective or decorative coating over metal or ceramics.
-This inorganic coating produces a stiff, glossy, and luster paint finish when applied to metal surfaces such as steel, aluminum, copper, or cast iron.
+When applied to metal surfaces such as steel, aluminum, copper, or cast iron, this inorganic coating produces a stiff, glossy, and luster paint finish.

 It combines visually attractive characteristics, such as lustrous hues, with outstanding physical capabilities, such as increased durability and corrosion resistance on any surface.
 From boilers and cookers to ovens and washing machines, enamel-coated finishes are everywhere.